Dissolve

 Function Description

-Merges objects that meet certain conditions in a line dataset, region dataset, or text dataset into a single object.
-This function is applicable to line datasets, 2D region datasets, 3D line datasets, and text datasets.
-For text datasets, the default processing method is Group only.
+Merging objects in a line data set, a surface dataset and a text dataset which meet certain conditions into an object.
+This function applies to line datasets, 2D region datasets, 3D line datasets, and text datasets.
+For text datasets, the default processing method is Group.

-• The values of a certain field between data objects are the same.
+• The values of a certain field are the same between data objects.

 • Line objects must have coincident endpoints to be dissolved.